 The Business Support Center also hosts a community art gallery, providing a venue for artists to get their products exposure to the public.
 The gallery hosts almost entirely local artists, and has a new show each month.
 These shows typically run for the duration of each month, and include a reception with refreshments.
-These art shows allow local artists the opportunity to advertise and sell their work, with ASC Community Partnerships providing overall organization and marketing for the event.
+These art shows allow local artists the opportunity to advertise and sell their work, with ASU Community Partnerships providing overall organization and marketing for the event.

 Southern Colorado Film Commission

 The SoCo’s mission is to facilitate film production in the San Luis Valley in order to increase tourism and increase clean, economic development.
 The film industry benefits economic development by patronizing hotels, restaurants, and other amenities, and leads to a boost in tourism.
 SoCo is a member of the Colorado Film Commission and is comprised of local business owners and economic development organizations.
 SoCo represents the San Luis Valley at the International Film Locations Expo in Los Angeles, maintains a database of area photos, provides location scouting services, and responds to the Colorado Film Commission’s inquires about the region.
-ASC Community Partnerships provides organizational and operational support, helping plan and implement marketing activities, conduct community outreach and more.
+ASU Community Partnerships provides organizational and operational support, helping plan and implement marketing activities, conduct community outreach and more.